ropensci/cffr/tests/testthat/test_local_installation/README.md

 **This folder is included on `.Rbuildignore`**.

-These tests validates the creation of a `CITATION.cff` file for **a random sample of installed packages**.
-The max size of the sample is 500 and is chosen randomly on each run.
+These tests validates the creation of a `CITATION.cff` file for **a full set of >200 packages using github actions.**.
+The results can be checked on  https://github.com/dieghernan/cffr/tree/test/tests/testthat/test_local_installation/_snaps.

-As the local installations differs, the snapshots are expected to fail.
-However, they are quite useful for extensive tests and debugging, as well as for capturing corner cases.
+As the local installations differs across users and machines, the snapshot testing is expected to fail.
+However, the snapshots are quite useful for extensive tests and debugging, as well as for capturing corner cases.

-The fail on the `snapshot` is expected, however the snapshot itself is useful to get a summary of the performance of `cffr` on a extensive suite of packages.

 For that reason, these tests are no run in **CRAN**.